wj210/refusal_sae/README.md

-## Understanding Refusal in Language Models with Sparse Autoencoders
+## Understanding Refusal in Language Models with Sparse Autoencoders (Accepted to EMNLP 2025!)

 ## Setup